jrytved/classmetrics/README.md

 ![example output](https://github.com/jrytved/classmetrics/blob/main/metrics_screen.png?raw=true)

 # Description
 Not all of the classifications metrics included in sklearn.metrics are implemented for multi-class classification.
-This function computes a per-class accuracy, precision, recall, f1-score, specificity and sensitivity.
+This function computes a per-class accuracy, precision, recall, f1-score and sensitivity for multi-class classifiers.

 If return_df, the function returns a dataframe with the metrics.
 The argument colnames takes the name of the classes.